Eurekaarrow/FusionAdapter/README.md

-# Real-Time Infrared-Visible Fusion via Distilled Diffusion Models
+# Adding Real-Time Infrared-Visible Fusion to Visual System via Distilled Diffusion Models

-**Adding Real-Time Infrared-Visible Fusion to Any Visual System via Knowledge Distillation**

 This project implements a lightweight, real-time infrared-visible image fusion model by distilling knowledge from high-quality diffusion-based fusion models (Teacher) into an efficient student network.